Peñablanca Protected Landscape and Seascape: Odessa-Tumbali Cave

-The Odessa-Tumbali Cave System, also called Abbenditan Cave by the local residents, is one of the longest cave system in the Philippines.
+The Odessa-Tumbali Cave System, also called Abbenditan Cave by local residents, is one of the longest cave systems in the Philippines.
 Its estimated length is approximately 12.6 to 15 km with only about 7.65 km fully explored.
 The cave has five different entrances and is rated by spelunkers as difficult for its narrow and flood-prone passages.
-The cave have various formations, passageways, lakes, and canals that provide for excellent wet sport spelunking and great opportunities for cave photography.
+The cave has various formations, passageways, lakes, and canals that provide for excellent wet sport spelunking and great opportunities for cave photography.
 The cave is also home to a variety of wildlife.
 It may be explored with guides from the Sierra Madre Outdoor Club (SMOC).
 The cave is located in Sitio Abbenditan in Barangay Quibal also in Peñablanca.

-To get to the Odessa-Tumbali includes hiking for about 7 km from Callao to get to the entrance then rappelling about 30 m into a sinkhole.
+To get to the Odessa-Tumbali includes hiking about 7 km from Callao to get to the entrance then rappelling about 30 m into a sinkhole.

 San Carlos Cave

 San Carlos Cave is one of the toughest caves in the country to conquer as spelunkers require a lot of cave crawling.
-A chamber called Ice Cream Parlor contains cluster of white stalagmites that resemble scooped ice cream.
+A chamber called Ice Cream Parlor contains clusters of white stalagmites that resemble scooped ice cream.
 The John the Baptist chamber has a sump where one must take a deep breath and swim to the other side of the chamber, avoiding sharp and rough stones that could scratch skin and tear clothing.
 San Carlos requires a lot of swimming because more than half the cave is covered by a cold running subterranean river.